Skip to content

 • Traditional prepayment customers were provided with vouchers in the first week of each month.
 You'll need to redeem these at your usual top-up point in a similar way to the Warm Home Discount before 30 June 2023.

-The government has published more information about the Energy Bills Support Scheme on their website.
+The government has published more information about the Energy Bills Support Scheme.

-The government confirmed (21 September 2022) that the £400 Energy Bill Support Scheme (EBSS) will be extended to cover people such as park home or house boat residents, people who use alternative fuel and those tenants whose landlords pay for their energy via a commercial contract.
+On 21 September 2022, the government confirmed that the £400 Energy Bill Support Scheme would be extended to cover people such as park home or house boat residents, people who use alternative fuel, and those tenants whose landlords pay for their energy via a commercial contract.

-People in England, Scotland and Wales without a direct relationship to a domestic energy supplier, including many care home residents and those living in park homes, will receive a £400 discount on their fuel bills through the Energy Bills Support Scheme Alternative Funding (EBSS Alternative Funding).
+People in England, Scotland and Wales without a direct relationship to a domestic energy supplier, including many care home residents and those living in park homes, received a £400 discount on their fuel bills through the Energy Bills Support Scheme Alternative Funding Alternative Funding.
+The Energy Bills Support Scheme Alternative Funding closed to new applications on 31 May 2023.

-The government is also providing a further £200 Alternative Fuel Payment (AFP) to help those households in Great Britain who use alternative fuels such as biomass or heating oil to meet energy costs this winter.
-Most households eligible for the AFP support in Great Britain, will receive payment automatically via their electricity supplier in February 2023, with no need to take any action.
-Those households who will need to apply for the AFP, for example because they do not have a relationship with an electricity supplier, will be able to do so in February, through the same GOV.UK portal as the one that will be used to apply for support under the EBSS Alternative Funding scheme.
+The government provided a further £200 with the Alternative Fuel Payment (AFP) to help households in Great Britain that used alternative fuels, such as biomass or heating oil.
+Most households eligible for the AFP support in Great Britain, received payment automatically via their electricity supplier in February 2023, with no need to take any action.
+Some households needed to apply for the AFP, for example, because they didn’t have a relationship with an electricity supplier.
+The AFP scheme closed on 30 June 2023.

-All households in Northern Ireland will receive a single, one-off £600 payment to help with their bills.
-Payments will start in January 2023.
-This will be made up of £400 of support under the government’ Energy Bills Support Scheme Northern Ireland (EBSS NI), and £200 of support under the Alternative Fuel Payment (AFP) scheme, which will go to all households in Northern Ireland irrespective of how they heat their home.
+All households in Northern Ireland received a single, one-off £600 payment to help with their bills.
+Payments began in January 2023.
+It was made up of £400 of support under the government’ Energy Bills Support Scheme Northern Ireland (EBSS NI), and £200 of support under the Alternative Fuel Payment (AFP) scheme, which went to all households in Northern Ireland irrespective of how they heated their home.

 What other help is available?